-Boosting the Immune System and Fighting Inflammation
+May Boost the Immune System

 A growing body of studies suggests that chaga extract can boost immunity by mitigating long-term inflammations and destroying harmful viruses and bacteria.
 The compounds in the extract promote the formation of helpful cytokines, which stimulate the production of white blood cells that fight off harmful pathogens in the body.

-Reducing Blood Sugar Levels
+May Reduce Blood Sugar Levels

 Several animal studies suggest that chaga can potentially lower blood sugar levels and is ideal for managing diabetes.